OpenRockets-Press/about.openrockets.com/documents/README.md

 These licenses are currently in development and will be available through OpenRockets Press.

-## What We Build

-OpenRockets develops infrastructure and platforms that support young creators.

-Our projects include:

-* **ZeroProfit**, our primary platform built around our nonprofit operating model.
-* **OpenRockets Press**, where we publish documentation, announcements, and educational resources.
-* **OpenRockets Magazine**, a platform for stories, ideas, and perspectives from young people.
-* **OpenRockets Ads**, which helps organizations manage age-appropriate payment flows while keeping services free for minors.

-As our community grows, we continue building new tools that support our mission.

-## Giving Back

-When resources allow, we support organizations and initiatives that reflect our values.
-Our focus is on education, opportunity, technology, and protecting children from exploitation.

 ## Join Us

 OpenRockets is built by volunteers from around the world.